merely-useful/py-rse/py-jupyter.md

 Although the Python interpreter is very powerful, it is commonly bundled with other useful tools and interfaces specifically designed for exploratory data analysis.
-One such interface is the JupyterLab from the Jupyter project.
+One such interface is JupyterLab from the Jupyter project.

 Jupyter originates from a project called IPython, an effort to make Python development more interactive.